Ten Steps to a successful Eagle Project

 TomTom’s Tip: Make notes during the project for your project report.
 Pay special attention to anything that did not go to plan and what you did to work around the situation.

-- Complete the Project Report Sign the Candidate’s Promise on page 20, and get completion approval signatures from the project beneficiary and your unit leader
+- Complete the Project Report Sign the Candidate’s Promise on Final Plan Page C, and get completion approval signatures from the project beneficiary and your unit leader

 TomTom’s Tip: Don’t procrastinate – do this as soon as you can.
 It will be a lot easier if you do so!

-- Prepare the workbook for submission Make a photocopy of the entire workbook, then staple or clip the pages of the workbook together – do not put them in any kind of binder or folder.
+- Prepare the workbook for submission Make a copy of the entire workbook, then staple or clip the pages of the workbook together – do not put them in any kind of binder or folder.
+In the event that your copy is an electronic one, make a backup!

 TomTom’s Tip: You can put it in a binder or other folder once you get it back after your Eagle BOR.